 For a chocolate version, try reducing the flour to 1 1/8 cups, add 1/4 cup unsweetened cocoa powder, and omit the cinnamon.
+Also, it would be advisable to add a bit more sugar.
 You may also want to experiment with the addition of dried fruits, such as cranberries, raisins, cherries, or blueberries, which will provide extra nutrition and allow you to lower the sugar content.
 Also, because I made so many of these when I was creating this recipe, I froze them in a gallon Ziploc bag, and they’re delicious straight out of the freezer!

 Serving size – 2 cookies